 When was the last time you took a break from your highly stimulating life?
-In today's fast-paced world, it's very easy to assume that we've been enjoying personal time when we really have not.
-We must be willing to hit "pause" on life for holistic well-being and take a personal retreat once in a while.
+In today's fast-paced world, it's easy to assume that we've enjoyed personal time when we have not.
+We must be willing to hit "pause" on life for holistic well-being and take a personal retreat occasionally.

 A personal retreat is a vacation, time away from your demanding lifestyle.
 But unlike commercial vacations, a personal retreat is more about doing less and experiencing more.

-It's a time for you to clear your mind, worry less, and mindfully experience your environment.
+It's a time to clear your mind, worry less, and mindfully experience your environment.
 It is a time for introspection, evaluating your current lifestyle and its benefits and drawbacks.

 Personal retreats help us reconnect with ourselves.